David Whitehurst: Career

 Whitehurst graduated from Walker High School in DeKalb County, Georgia in 1973 where he played both football and baseball.

-He played seven seasons with the Packers from 1977–1983.
+He played seven seasons with the Packers from 1977 to 1983.
 He also played for the Kansas City Chiefs in 1984 but saw no action.

 David Whitehurst was the second quarterback in NFL history from Furman, a small Liberal Arts college.
 The first had been Sam Wyche.
 Whitehurst, born in West Germany but raised in Atlanta, Georgia, grew up a Packers fan and wore the number 15 at Furman in honor of his favorite player, Packers quarterback Bart Starr.
 Knowing that for obvious reasons, he couldn't wear number 15 for Green Bay, Whitehurst switched to 17.
 He made the team as a rookie in 1977 and served as the back-up to Lynn Dickey.
 However, during Whitehurst's rookie season, Dickey was injured, and Whitehurst was thrust into the starting lineup.
 His first start would come on Monday Night Football, a nationally televised game against the Washington Redskins.
 In that game, Whitehurst went 12 for 24 with 3 interceptions versus zero touchdown passes.
-The Redskins won 10-9.
+The Redskins won 10–9.

 In 1978, Whitehurst found himself the starter, as Dickey was out for the season with a broken leg.
-Behind the running of rookie Terdell Middleton, the Packers raced out to a 7-2 record.
+Behind the running of rookie Terdell Middleton, the Packers raced out to a 7–2 record.
 However, the Packers did not do well in the second half of the season.
 They finished 8-7-1 and tied with the Minnesota Vikings who ended up the division champs via a tie breaker.

 In 1979, Whitehurst started 13 games for the Packers and went 4-9 during that stretch.
 Once again, he threw more interceptions (18) than he did touchdowns (10).
 He didn't start any games in 1980 and just 3 in 1981, going 2-1 during that time.
-In one of the best games of his career, Whitehurst completed 12 out of 23 passes for 108 yards and 2 touchdown, with zero interceptions in a 34-24 win over the Seattle Seahawks.
-Two weeks later, Whitehurst was the starter again, this time leading the Packers to a 21-17 win at home versus their long-time rivals, the Chicago Bears.
+In one of the best games of his career, Whitehurst completed 12 out of 23 passes for 108 yards and 2 touchdown, with zero interceptions in a 34–24 win over the Seattle Seahawks.
+Two weeks later, Whitehurst was the starter again, this time leading the Packers to a 21–17 win at home versus their long-time rivals, the Chicago Bears.

 In his final two seasons, Whitehurst did not start a single game for the Packers.
 As Dickey was the unquestioned starter, and the Packers were trying to develop Rich Campbell, who they had drafted in the first round a few seasons prior from California.
 However, Campbell was a complete bust, never starting a single game in the NFL.
-At the end of the 1983 season, the Packers fired the legendary Bart Starr, who had been the head coach.
+At the end of the 1983 season, the Packers fired head coach Bart Starr, the Hall of Fame former quarterback and Packer legend, whose tenure as coach had been middling at best.
 Whitehurst was released and he then signed with the Kansas City Chiefs to be a backup to Bill Kenney and to help mentor rookie Todd Blackledge.